gt-cs3220/gt-cs3220.github.io/project5.md

 * [A]: It's shown on console window or go to your vitis directory and under solution1, you will see solution1.log

+* [Q]: what should I discuss in the report?
+* [A]: you can provide background materials of each optimization and how the provided code is applied the optimization techniques.